-Due to the rate at which people are injured while on the job and the conflicts that come with employees having to sue employers for their injuries, Florida requires employers to purchase workers’ compensation insurance, better known as workers’ comp.
-Florida Workers’ Compensation laws require employees to avail themselves of workers’ comp if they were injured on the job.
+Due to the rate at which injuries occur while on the job and the conflicts that come with employees having to sue employers for their injuries, Florida requires employers to purchase workers’ compensation insurance, better known as workers’ comp.
+Florida worker’s compensation laws require employees to avail themselves of worker’s comp if injured on the job.

 Prohibitions on Receiving Workers’ Compensation Benefits

 To qualify for workers’ compensation benefits, you must have sustained at least 50 percent of the injury on the job.
 For example, if you fell in your home and injured your arm and then you tripped at work and exacerbated the injury slightly, you are likely not eligible to receive workers’ compensation benefits.
 You also may not receive workers’ compensation benefits under the following circumstances:

 - The injury resulted from you being on drugs or intoxication

 - You intentionally inflicted the injury to obtain workers’ compensation benefits